 *Statement of purpose and writing sample can be e-mailed to email@example.com

 - The three graduate courses a student takes as a senior cannot be used to fulfill core major requirements.
-They can be used to fulfill journalism major electives, communication electives and open electives.
-Students are encouraged to take at least two core classes (JOUR 501, JOUR 502 or JOUR 503) in their senior year.
+They can be used to fill journalism major electives (for journalism majors), communication electives (for communication majors) and/or open electives.

 - Students minoring in Journalism may count the three graduate Journalism classes toward their minor as electives.
 (Please note: students minoring in Journalism are required to take JOUR 275 and JOUR 278.)